qmacro/cloud-platform-workflow-virtual-pilot/exercises/04/readme.md

 Once a destination is established, it can be used by apps and services related to that subaccount on the SAP Cloud Platform, which has a very capable [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) mechanism at the heart of the Connectivity service.

-In this case, for the business scenario upon which this CodeJam is based, the destination will be to a specific OData service providing information relating to an online shop.
+In this case, for the business scenario upon which this Virtual Event is based, the destination will be to a specific OData service providing information relating to an online shop.

-_Note: If you were unable to install Docker (as described in this CodeJam's [prerequisites](../../prerequisites.md)), you can still continue with this exercise - just follow the special "Without SAP Cloud Connector" instructions where appropriate.
+_Note: If you were unable to install Docker (as described in this Virtual Event's [prerequisites](../../prerequisites.md)), you can still continue with this exercise - just follow the special "Without SAP Cloud Connector" instructions where appropriate.
 You can of course continue with subsequent exercises, as the destination effectively abstracts the actual connection details meaning you can treat it as a logical endpoint after it has been set up._

 ## Steps